openstack-archive/trove-integration/README.md

     $ ./redstack

 #### Install all the dependencies and then install trove via redstack.
-*This brings up trove (rd-api rd-tmgr) and initializes the reddwarf database.*
+*This brings up trove (rd-api rd-tmgr) and initializes the trove database.*

     $ ./redstack install